Praneethtkonda/web-crawler/server/README.md

 2. minio => For storing sitemaps and exporting them to client via pre signed URLs.
 3. api => The API server which listens to incoming requests and enqueues any crawling task.
           It also exposes the tasks route for querying the status of the request.
+4. nginx => A simple reverse proxy that proxies to the minio container to support file download
-4. worker => Worker stateless containers which does the heavy lifting of crawling the URLs and storing the results in redis and minio object store.
+5. worker => Worker stateless containers which does the heavy lifting of crawling the URLs and storing the results in redis and minio object store.
-5. dashboard => Flower monitoring dashboard for monitoring celery tasks.
+6. dashboard => Flower monitoring dashboard for monitoring celery tasks.

 ```bash
 web-crawler/server % docker compose up